-This front, now an established fire storm, gathered up additional speed and raced over the top of the range and at 1425 hrs, impacted on Narbethong killing 4 people and destroying 95% of the towns houses, the fires now flew North East towards St. Fillians and Granton, in these areas 75 homes were destroyed.
+This front, now an established fire storm, it gathered up additional speed and raced over the top of the range and at 1425 hrs, impacted on Narbethong killing 4 people and destroying 95% of the towns houses, the fires now flew North East towards St. Fillians and Granton, in these areas 75 homes were destroyed.

-At approx. 1600 hrs. huge billows of smoke were seen heading directly North East towards Marysville.
+At approx. 1600 hrs. huge billows of smoke was seen heading directly North East towards Marysville.
 At 1630 hrs. the inferno reaches Mt.
 Gordon which is about 3 Klms.
-West of Marysville; the town is now under Ember attack, at 1715 Hrs. the Electricity Supply goes off.
-To be continued next issue.
+West of Marysville; the town is now under Ember attack, at 1715 Hrs. the Electricity Power Supply goes off.